Ron-Madan/Portfolio/FlickFindr/README.md

 This project takes in your movie ratings and provides you recommendations through graph analysis on over 100k ratings.

+Your recommendations will include IMDb ratings, trailer links and purchase links.

 Input:
 <img width="1413" alt="Input" src="https://github.com/Ron-Madan/Portfolio/assets/37419003/3bdabed4-a911-48cb-8b40-bf4586c19eb3">